-Prepares reports and correspondence; assigns, develops and evaluates staff; manages unit budget and work processes.
+Prepares reports and correspondence; assigns, develops, and evaluates personnel; manages unit budget and work processes.

 Performs related work as required.

-Ability to: plan, direct, assign and coordinate the work of professional, paraprofessional and administrative support employees in a manner that promotes full performance; write and speak clearly and succinctly in a variety of communication settings; establish and maintain effective working relationships with city officials, directors, managers and other employees, vendors and the general public; set clear objectives and measures to monitor process, progress and results; plan, organize and refine procedures.
+Ability to: write and speak clearly and succinctly in a variety of communication settings; establish and maintain effective working relationships with city officials, directors, managers, community groups, and the general public; plan, assign, direct, and coordinate the work of professional, para-professional, and clerical employees in a manner that promotes full performance; set clear objectives and measures and monitor process, progress and results.

 Certification as a Certified Parks and Recreation Professional (CPRP) is required.